gary-ai/gary-docker/README.md

 `$ docker-compose start`

+Garybot should be started

-See your container :
+To see container running :

 `$ docker-compose ps`

-Go to container shell and start bot:
+### How to restart bot manually:

 `$ docker exec -it garydocker_application_1 bash`